swarupmohalik/FFN/benchmarks/README.md

       2. N=1000, each v2-network is 2 layer fully connected network, with 6 neurons in the hidden layer.

 All the layers use ReLU activation except the last layer.

+**Note : All networks are big in size, hence stored in .gz format.
+Please unzip all networks before run using -

+         gzip -d <.gz file>

+**Note : Replace all .gz file path by .onnx filepath nn4sys_instances.csv

 oval21